Beiru/evegate/README.md

 Forward EVE Online in-game messages to e-mail box

-Its just few php scripts, mysql tables, one cron job, and eve-online api calls.
+Its just few php scripts, mysql tables, cron job's, and eve-online api calls.

 Making this public for anyone to use, modify, etc.